Borny/rtfm/vue.md

 Child component:

 The object **$emit** will be used to emit some values.
-It accpets as many arguments as we wish, but the first one will be the name of the event that will be used in the template of the parent component (@nameOfTheEvent="...").
+It accepts as many arguments as we wish, but the first one will be the name of the event that will be used in the template of the parent component (@nameOfTheEvent="...").
 The other arguments will be the data passed in the event.
 The propery **emit** will list all the events emitted by the child component.
 It is not required but will help in the development process as it can show warnings in the console just like the **props** property does.

 ```html